 For the backup I don’t feel like doing a reball and out of system read so I am going to attempt to do a In System Backup of the Macronix 29SL800 FBGA48 Flash Chip.
 I am Sure most these modules use a standard pin out.
 I see USB and TX and RX I will probe around I have some time before my parts to repair this arrive.

-Check out The Lightspeed Aviation Zulu 3 Internal Photos From FCC 2AFOMLSA01
+Lightspeed Aviation Zulu 3 Internal Photos From FCC 2AFOMLSA01

 The Lightspeed Zulu 3 and Sierra Uses a Similar Board CSR 57E6 Chip on Module JBM-150 This CSR 57E6 Chip is used in a lot of low end sub $35.00 bluetooth audio devices.